arift/zk-smoketest-docker/README.md

       - Z_NODE_SIZE=10
 ```

+### Mounting output directory
-You can alternatively mount `/output` path to save the output file to a directory.
+You can alternatively mount `/output` path to save the output file to a local directory.
 ```
 version: "3.7"